Policy Gradient Methods for Designing Dynamic Output Feedback Controllers: Model-Based Policy Gradient Method and its Convergence Analysis

 It should be emphasized that the reachability-based reduced-order representation \eqref{dyn_IOH2} plays an important role for deriving \eqref{PL MIMO}.
 Because $\hat{v}$ is the projection of $v$ onto its reachable subspace $\mathscr{P}$ in \eqref{init_v}, the matrix $\hat{V}_K$ is invertible.
 Hence, the term $\sigma_{\rm min}(\hat{V}_K)$ becomes nonzero; as a result, \eqref{PL MIMO} holds.
 If we were to apply the argument in \cite{fazel} straightforwardly to the IOH dynamics \eqref{dyn_IOH}, this term would be $\sigma_{\rm min}(V_K)$ with $V$ defined in \eqref{def_EV}, which must be zero due to \eqref{init_v}.
 To avoid this singularity, we used the reachability-based representation \eqref{dyn_IOH2}, thereby successfully showing the PL inequality for $J$.

-The smoothness of $J$ over $\mathbb K$ is hard to show due to the non-convexity of $\mathbb K$.
-Instead, we show a local smoothness of $J$ within a convex neighborhood around $K$, defined as
+The smoothness of $J$ over the sublevel set $\mathbb K$ is shown in the following lemma.